My aunt gave me years ago a collectible Summer Miss by Brinn's. My question is how much would I receive if I wanted to sell this doll?

 Many Brinn dolls on EBay from $5 to $30+.
 If you think your doll is worth more, you can take it to doll collector or check this site:

 An easy online search for "porcelain doll values" will produce many answers.
 Keep in mind that just because a doll may be fancy, old, inherited, etc., it most probably has little value as most are mass produced in the thousands and very often include the rather misleading term limited edition in their names.
-A doll's condition is extremely important in considering value-the best doll prices are paid for dolls literally never removed from their boxes.
-You can find prices for some dolls on EBay and try online for further research.
-This site is a good place to start:

 The most expensive one I saw on eBay was $20.

 These dolls have a very low resale value and it is very hard to sell them.
 I have seen them going for as low as $1 and as high as $25.
+On average you should get around $5 to $15 for this doll.
+Reason being the dolls are mass-produced and the company normally makes between 1000 to 2000 of the same doll.

 Cute gal!!
 Most Brinn dolls are not selling in any venue, which is quite sad.